GIScience/gis-training-resource-center/_sources/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 - `Exposed_Population`
 - `Admin1_Impact_Assessment_Map` already loaded and style in QGIS

-Copy the layers and move them to the group "Map_Cyclone_Impact_Assessment"
+Right click on each layer > `Duplicate this layer` and move the copies to the group "Map_Cyclone_Impact_Assessment"

 ```{figure} /fig/MAD_Trigger_layer_order_impact_map.PNG
 ---